Narrative Therapy Introduction Courses

 Our short course is an introduction to narrative therapy and community work

 Still, we recognise the need for introductory courses and decide annually by the end of January whether and in what regions we host such courses.
 These are then usually held in March/April and, or (but less likely) September.
-Those attending receive recognition to continue with the longer programme either in the same year (from April) or the following year (See below).
+Those attending receive recognition to continue with the longer programme either in the same year (from April/May) or the following year (See below).

 That said, organisations, faith communities, and other interested parties can request a custom learning experience at any time.